Objective I: Plant diversity is well understood, documented and recognized

 Regional reviews of progress have also been carried out by BGCI.

 In Europe, 42% of 1,917 regionally threatened plants have been identified in European living collections and seedbanks, while in North America, collections hold 39% of 9,496 regionally threatened taxa.
+Better progress is being made in Australia-New Zealand, where 56% of threatened species are safeguarded in living plant collections.

 Download the report on progress towards Target 8 in Europe here.